 Nine Mile Beach—Pandanus

-Pandanus camping area is nestled in the foredunes with easy access to the beach for swimming, fishing or walking.
+Pandanus camping area is nestled in the foredunes with easy access to the beach.

 - High clearance 4WD